-Vacancy rates fell to 3.07%, down from 4.52% in the prior quarter.
+The vacancy rates fell 50 basis points to 2.6%, from 3.1% in the last quarter.
 Asking rental rates stand between $3.50 NNN and $7.50 NNN PSF/month.

 SANTA CLARA COUNTY

-Vacancy rates stand at 2.86%, down slightly from the prior quarter’s rate of 3.50%.
+Vacancy rates jumped 80 basis points over 2Q 2021to 3.70%.
 Asking rental rates range between $1.95 NNN and $7.50 NNN PSF/month.

-Vacancy rates decreased to 3.09% this quarter, with asking rental rates ranging between $3.75 NNN and $6.50 NNN PSF/month.
+Vacancy rates grew approximately 20 basis points in 3Q 2021 to 3.4%, with asking rental rates ranging between $3.75 NNN and $6.50 NNN PSF/month.

 CONTRA COSTA COUNTY

-Contra Costa County had no life science activity in the second quarter.
+Contra Costa County had no life science activity in the third quarter.
 With very minimal life science availabilities in the County and less drivers for company formation and growth, tenants often focus their search on neighboring Alameda County.